jcoreio/redux-form-numeric-field/README.md

 #### `normalizeOnBlur?: (value: ?(string | number)) => ?(string | number)`

-If you provide this, it will be called with the output of `normalizeNumber`.
+If you provide this, it will be called with the output of `normalizeNumber` when the field loses focus.

 #### `validate?: Validator | Array<Validator>`